On the stabilization of the topological complexity of graph braid groups: Introduction

 \subsection{Conventions and notation}

 Given an equivalence relation $\pi$ on a set $I$, we write $[i]$ for the equivalence class of $I\in I$ and $I/\pi$ for the set of all such equivalence classes.
-Partitions of numbers have distinguishable blocks, some of which may be trivial.
+A partition of a number $n$ is a tuple $p=(p_i)_{i\in I}$ with $I$ a finite set such that $p_i\geq0$ for $i\in I$ and $\sum_{i\in I}p_i=n$.
+In particular, partitions have distinguishable blocks, some of which may be trivial.

 We write $\mathrm{cd}_R(G)$ for the cohomological dimension of the group $G$ over the commutative ring $R$, which is to say the minimal length of a projective resolution of the trivial module $R$ over the group ring $R[G]$.
 We set $\mathrm{cd}(G)=\mathrm{cd}_\mathbb{Z}(G)$.
 We denote units of groups generically by $1$.